-Representative samples of students from each state and territory participate in the trialling of potential test questions.
-The data from these trials are analysed and then questions that meet the test specifications are selected to construct each test.
+Representative samples of students (both Indigenous and non-Indigenous) from each state and territory, sector and geolocation participate in the trialling of potential test questions.
+The data from these trials are analysed by psychometric experts that are independent from any NAPLAN writing agency, and then questions that meet the test specifications are selected to construct each assessment.

-A process of equating is carried out to enable the results from NAPLAN tests in different years to be reported on the same assessment scale (also see Test results).
-A second national sample of students participates in this additional ‘equating’ testing program, which is usually carried out before the main tests so the results can be linked.
+A process of equating is carried out to enable the results from NAPLAN assessments in different years to be reported on the same assessment scale (see also Test results).
+A second national sample of students participates in this additional ‘equating’ testing program, which is usually carried out before the main assessments so the results can be linked.

-Results from the National Assessment Program tests are reported in a number of ways:
+Results from the National Assessment Program assessments are reported in a number of ways:

 individual students receive a report on how they performed (NAPLAN only)